MurphyPone/murphypone.github.io/src/content/ml-3.md

 # High Entropy Distribution Sampling

 Makes sure $Q$ can't game the system by getting familiar with easy samples from the replay buffer.
 As $Q$ increases, we need to make sure we have a robust sampling process via High Entropy Distribution Sampling.
 The solution is creating another network to fight $Q$ in a bellman curve weighting "fitness game" such that they both become really good and when the outcome of the game is highly unpredictable.
-Then we can map the graph of the outcome to the replay buffer samplingto ensure both random, and surprising samples such that we aren't surprised in production.
+Then we can map the graph of the outcome to the replay buffer sampling to ensure both random, and surprising samples such that we aren't surprised in production.
 High variance in outcome --> entropy --> good samples.

 To do this is difficult in theory, so we add human interference.
 This process is akin to walking in on two people and giving them swords to accelerate the process.
 Just a very complicated overkill-method of generating random numbers to sample from the replay buffer.